Severance package: Litigation for wrongful dismissal

 There is a time limit of two years from the date of termination for suing the employer in Ontario.
 This litigation follows civil procedure in Ontario.
 Before starting a court case, there are other options, such as, negotiation, mediation, and arbitration.

 Typically in a civil lawsuit, in 2019, it can cost $1,500–$5,000 to initiate an action and have a lawyer deliver a Statement of Claim.
 Responding to the opposing side's documents and conducting examinations for discovery will likely involve another $3,500–$5,000.
 The preparation and presentation of your case at trial is likely to add another $5,000—$15,000 to your legal costs.
-These legal expense is income tax deductible.
+These legal expenses are income tax deductible.

 There are free Legal information and referral services offered on a confidential basis funded from government (The Access to Justice Fund) for all areas of law in major cities, such as, Ottawa Legal Information Centre.